Understanding the severity and States of Depression

 1.Major Depressive Disorder (Clinical Depression - MDD)

-This depressive disorder is identified as too severe for premenstrual syndrome (PMS), with mood swings, depression, and anxiety occurring before menstruation and easing shortly thereafter.
+This depressive disorder is identified as too severe for premenstrual syndrome (PMS), with mood swings, depression, and anxiety occurring before menstruation and symptoms ease within a few days after the onset of menses and are minimal or absent in the week post-menses.

-It occurs during pregnancy or up to four weeks following childbirth and affects mood or the ability to function on a daily basis.
+It occurs during pregnancy (prenatal) or in the weeks and months following childbirth (postpartum) and affects mood or the ability to function on a daily basis.

 What are the Symptoms of Depression?